 - Dutch Immigration authorities: The IND (Immigratie- en Naturalisatiedienst) has the governmental task to carry out the immigration policy.

-- The Dutch Chambers of Commerce provide information on starting a business, legal forms, registration in the trade register, international trade etc. We have accumulated knowledge, contacts and partnerships, which makes it the essential reference point for every firm doing or seeking to do business.
+- The Dutch Chambers of Commerce (KvK) provides information on starting a business, legal forms, registration in the trade register, international trade etc.

-Apart from general information, the Dutch Chambers of Commerce will be glad to provide you with further details regarding your specific position, either at the start of your business or while running it.
+The Dutch Chambers of Commerce can provide you with further details regarding your specific position, either at the start of your business or while running it.